Code4Blessings/node-weather-server/README.md

 **Deployed to https://warden-weather-app.herokuapp.com/ | https://git.heroku.com/warden-weather-app.git**

-- This works in conjunction with node-weather-app repository

-- The playground files are also a continuation from the lessons learned while building the Node-NotesApp2
+- This works in conjunction with - The playground files are also a continuation from the lessons learned while building the Node-NotesApp2

 ## Initializing this file for git

 1. In the root of the directory, "git init"
 2. git add .
 3. git commit -m "Changed something"
+4. git push -u origin main (git push thereafter)